 A compelling observation in this decision is that the Court of Appeals clearly has held that required registration as a sex offender is a form of punishment, an opinion which is in direct opposition to recent decision by the U.S Supreme Court.

-If you have been unfairly required to retroactively register in Maryland due to the new laws enacted in 2009 and 2010, please contact our office to schedule an immediate consultation.
+If you have been unfairly required to retroactively register in Maryland due to the new laws enacted in 2009 and 2010 and are in need of a sex crime lawyer, please contact our office to schedule an immediate consultation.
 Attorneys Gary H. Gerstenfield and Rebecca Cosca are experienced litigators in sex crimes defense, and will fight to remove you from the registry.